XERO47/Windows-RAT/README.md

 ## How it Works: The Attack Lifecycle

-1.  **Initial Access:** An attacker delivers the compiled `rat_client.exe` to the target (e.g., via a phishing email, a dropper, or physical access like a BadUSB).
+1.  **Initial Access:** An attacker delivers the compiled `client.exe` to the target (e.g., via a phishing email, a dropper, or physical access like a BadUSB).
 2.  **Execution & Persistence:** The user runs the executable.
 It prompts for UAC, gains admin rights, relocates itself, sets up the SYSTEM-level scheduled task, and deletes the original file.
 3.  **Dormant Phase:** The RAT is now persistent.
 On every reboot, it runs silently as SYSTEM and begins pinging the dead drop URL, waiting for a command.
 4.  **Activation:** The attacker wishes to take control.
 They start their `rat_server.py` and a forwarding service (like a Dev Tunnel or a VPS redirector) to get a public URL.
 They place this URL into the dead drop file.